Whisky-App/whisky-book/src/steam.md

 1. Press `Cmd-Shift-K` from the Whisky app or go to `File > Kill All Bottles`.

 2. In your Whisky Steam configuration, add the following arguments:

+    > [!NOTE]
+    > The link will not open in a browser, however, it is still active.

     ```
     -forcesteamupdate -forcepackagedownload -overridepackageurl http://web.archive.org/web/20250306194830if_/media.steampowered.com/client -exitsteam